GimmeKitties711/challenge_18-social_network_api_with_mongoose/README.md

 `http://localhost:3001/api/users/userId/friends/friendId`

 In this route, the user associated with `userId` adds the user associated with `friendId` to their friends list.
 Adding a friend is **not mutual.** If User 1 adds User 2, User 2 does not automatically add User 1 in response.

+**Special case:** You are allowed to add yourself as a friend.
+You can also remove yourself from your friends list, which is discussed in the next route.

 **Special case:** You are allowed to add friends with IDs that do not exist as long as the character length is correct.
 However, it is not recommended to do this as no actual user is tied to the ID and it would likely cause confusion.